jtmcn/datawagon-loader/readme.md

-Order of executed operations
-check_db_connection
-check_files
-check_database
-display new files
-import csv
-check_database
+Order of executed operations for `datawagon import` command check db connection check local files check database display new files on confirm, import all new files